Skip to Main Content

 Library Course Reserves

-See what items are currently available on reserve for your class under the Borrowing tab of the library website.
-The default display for the Course Reserves page is by course number (BIO100), but you may also find courses by instructor (Hermann) instead.
+To see which class materials the library has to borrow, visit the library's Course Reserves page.
+Students will need to know the course number (CORE120) or the instructor's name (Kugler) to look up items on reserve.
 You can also look here to see if an item is currently checked out by another student or if it is available for use.

 Borrowing Policies for Library Course Reserves